contours/segment/README.md

 SADD "annotators" "annotators:jsmith"
 ```

-Each annotator has a set of seen interviews.
+Each annotator has a set of interviews they've marked as done.
 ```
-SADD "annotators:jsmith:seen" "interviews:U-0098"
+SADD "annotators:jsmith:done" "interviews:U-0098"
 ```

 Each annotator's segmentation of an interview is represented by a set of sentence IDs, corresponding to the sentences immediately after each segment division.
 Tat is, each sentence ID in the set is the beginning of a new segment.
 ```
 SADD "annotators:jsmith:segmentation:U-0098" "sentences:280853"
 ```